sitespeedio/browsertime/jsdoc/tutorials/09-Examples.md

 ### Measure multiple pages and start white

-If you test multiple pages you will see that the layout is kept in the browser until the first paint of the new page.
+Sometimes recording a video and measuring multiple pages you will see that the layout is kept in the browser until the first paint of the new page.
 You can hack that by removing the current body and set the background color to white.
 Then every video will start white.

 ```JavaScript
 /**